 In this article we have given you eight diverse apps that’ll help you watch television 24/7 without ever needing to touch a remote control.
 By making use of these apps, guests in your house may not even realize you have cut the cord.

+If you want a central dashboard to control all your media subscriptions consider these essential mobile apps for cord cutting.
 And if it’s just movies you’re after, we’ve compiled the best free movie streaming sites for you.

 Image Credit: Africa Studio via Shutterstock.com